10 Great Games That Aren’t D&D (For One Shots & Mini-Campaigns)

 It’s written by John Harper – whose brilliant, much more involved industrial horror heist RPG Blades in the Dark is also well worth checking out.

-Lasers and Feelings opens with some very light exposition that puts the general tone somewhere between Star Trek and Star Wars and some useful random tables that allow the GM to generate the bare bones of an adventure in the same amount of time it takes everyone else to roll their characters.
+It allows the GM to generate the bare bones of an adventure in the same amount of time it takes everyone else to roll their characters.

-Every character in Lasers and Feelings is good at one of the game’s two stats: Lasers (fighting with rayguns, doing sciencey stuff, and flying spaceships) and Feelings (conducting tense negotiations, flirting with aliens, and bluffing with space pirates).
+Every character in Lasers and Feelings is good at one of the game’s two stats:

 A word of warning: This game can be really fun, but it puts a lot of pressure on the GM to improvise a plot, NPCs, and generally keep the gears turning.
+I’ve run Lasers and Feelings a couple of times, and on both occasions I walked away wishing I’d done more (read: anything at all) to prepare.
+Rules-Lite does not mean Prep-Lite.

 2. Honey Heist